 The 2010 volcanic eruptions of Eyjafjallajökull in

-Iceland caused enormous disruption to air travel across western and northern
+Iceland disrupted air travel across western and northern Europe in April/May.

 What Rikki says about a seita is true.

-The National Exhibition Centre is in Solihull, close to
+The National Exhibition Centre in Birmingham is real.

 Tamworth was the royal capital of the great Anglo Saxon